yjhkdjsg/PlayForce/README.md

-# Play Store Management System
+# PlayForce

 ## Introduction

-The **Play Store Management System** is a C++ application designed to streamline the operations of a Play Store.
+The **PlayForce** is a C++ application designed to streamline the operations of a Play Store.
 Utilizing C++ for its versatility and efficiency in file operations, this project provides an interactive interface for owners to manage their Play Store and offers customers a user-friendly system to browse and purchase video games.
 It aims to automate and simplify stock management and enhance overall operational efficiency.

 ## Features